jituvrma007/CucumberTesting/README.md

 ## Solution include
-1. Abstraction Layers - Layers like, BaseSetup, Utility, Request API details, and Environment, testRunners, schema and testSuites are done.
+1. Abstraction Layers - Layers like, BaseSetup, Utility, Request API details, Environment, testRunners, schema and testSuites are done.
 Since it is just a sample project, we can design and extend this framework to scale further

 2. Run tests in parallel mode -> Yes from runner we are overriding the Dataprovider and making "parallel = true". if we remove this overridden method then we will be able to run one by one.